True Crime in the Great Outdoors

 Eventually, the Linn County Police Department turned the case over to the Kansas Bureau of Investigation (KBI) after failing to locate Brooks.
 Unusually, the FBI became involved, though this was likely because they believed it could have been a race-related crime.
 Many people, including Brooks’ mother, Maria Ramirez, think Brooks was the victim of a racist attack.

-After a fruitless search by the KBI and FBI, the case was closed.
+The case was closed after a fruitless search by the KBI and FBI.

 On May 1, 2004, the Brooks family was allowed to search the property for their son after the official search had turned up nothing.
 Incredibly, on the first day of their search effort, within the first hour, Alonzo’s body was found on the banks of Middle Creek, close to the house where he was last seen a month earlier on a bed of sticks.
 The creek was very close to the home where the party had occurred.
 At the time of Alonzo’s disappearance, the water level in the creek was shallow, so it was impossible that he had been washed to this spot or submerged underwater.